What Lawrence Tech is Doing

 (b) Exemption of Certain Performances and Displays for Educational Uses. - Section 110 of title 17, United States Code, is amended - … [to allow] the performance of a non-dramatic literary or musical work or reasonable and limited portions of any other work, or display of a work in an amount comparable to that which is typically displayed in the course of a live classroom session, by or in the course of a transmission, if…"

 What does it mean?
 U.S. Copyright Law has been amended to provide additional opportunities for using copyrighted works as part of the "distance learning" component of courses at accredited institutions, if the performance or display meets the criteria below.
 Canvas can provide a means of distribution and display of these materials.

 "(A) the performance or display is made by, at the direction of, or under the actual supervision of an instructor as an integral part of a class session offered as a regular part of the systematic mediated instructional activities of a governmental body or an accredited nonprofit educational institution"

 What does it mean?
 Use of copyrighted materials must be under the supervision of a faculty member.
 Canvas course shells provide a context in which the instructor's role and his/her control over the materials are clearly defined.

 "(B) the performance or display is directly related and of material assistance to the teaching content of the transmission"

 What does it mean?
 The materials used must be relevant to the course.
-This relevancy is determined by the instructor, and can be controlled by the instructor within the Blackboard course.
+This relevancy is determined by the instructor, and can be controlled by the instructor within the Canvas course pages.